waveywaves/Javascript-Practice/README.md

 var stream = fs.createReadStream("./chat.log","UTF-8");
 ```
 Similarly like the above we can also create writable streams and write to the file through the stream.

+### 14> HTTP(S) in Node

+> Node provides us with the `http` and `https` module which allow us to do programmatically work with http(s).

+> We can pass `options` to the requests which we are sending and it would contain all the necessary things required for making a request.
+We would be able to pass these options for the request that we are making and receive data accordingly.

+> The `createServer` Function would allow us to create a Server using node and we can use take care of the responses as we want and set status codes and the type of responses which we are passing through.

+> It allows us to be really flexible in creating the webframeworks which we need to.

 ### >> JS DEEP DIVE NOTES